alampros/gatsby-plugin-resolve-src/README.md

 # gatsby-plugin-resolve-src
 Gatsby plugin to resolve imports from your project's `/src` directory

-This plugin modifies your webpack `resolve` node to allow imports from your `/src` directory, such as:
+This plugin modifies your webpack config to allow imports from your `/src` directory, such as:

 ```js
 import MyComponent from 'components/MyComponent'